NCAR/jedi_wrfhydro_workflow/README.md

 to clean testcase files
 $ make testcase_clean
 ```
 These commands will download the testdata tarball, extract it then run the JEDI Workflow tool on a SWE example and a SNOWH example.
+To see examples of post-processing and analyses of the testcase results, check jupyter notebooks under docs/notebooks folder.

 # Experiment Setup